TedTschopp/tedt.org/_posts/Drafts/2023-10-27-Toot-RPG-Design.md

 bullets:
   - ""

-description: "A TTRPG Game That Fits in a Few Toots: An Introduction to FAME Mechanics"
+description: "A TTRPG Game That Fits in a Few Toots - An Introduction to The Märchen Engine's Expert FAME Mechanics"
-seo-description: "A TTRPG Game That Fits in a Few Toots: An Introduction to FAME Mechanics"
+seo-description: "A TTRPG Game That Fits in a Few Toots - An Introduction to The Märchen Engine's Expert FAME Mechanics"

 categories:
   - Draft